Several provinces halt AstraZeneca vaccine for those under 55 in wake of new NACI guidelines

 VIPIT is a condition that refers to blood clots -- including blood clots in the brain -- stemming from receipt of the AstraZeneca vaccine.
 Symptoms include serious headache, seizure, blurred vision and shortness of breath and tend to develop between four and 16 days after receiving the vaccine.

+“These are not ordinary blood clots, they can cause very serious disease in the brain and they can be fatal,” Infectious disease specialist Dr. Abdu Sharkawy told CTV’s Power Play.

+“Even though they are extremely rare, they're very serious and it begs an explanation, it begs an investigation to make sure that if you are going to roll it out potentially over a scale of millions and millions of people, you certainly don't want to put them in harm's way.”

-According to the NACI, cases have been identified primarily in women under the age of 55, though cases have been reported in men as well.
+While there have been no cases of VIPIT in Canada, cases internationally have been identified primarily in women under the age of 55, though cases have been reported in men as well, according to the NACI.

 Based on available information, the NACI said the fatality rate of VIPIT is about 40 per cent, but this may decrease as doctors and those receiving the vaccine are more aware of the condition.